-Abstract: Mutually exclusive splicing is an important mechanism in a wide range of eukaryotic branches to expand proteome diversity but the extent of its distribution within a single species and its evolutionary conservation is unknown.
-Here, we present a genome-wide analysis of mutually exclusive spliced exons (MXEs) in Drosophila melanogaster at unprecedented depth.
-Most of the new MXE candidates are supported by evolutionary conservation, transcriptome data analysis and identification of competing RNA secondary structural elements.
-The enrichment of the genes with MXEs in transmembrane transporters and ion channel activity is consistent with findings in human, although the MXEs appeared independently and in non-homologous genes, supporting the idea of a universal benefit of adapting ion channel and receptor properties by tandem exon duplications.
-The comparison of the mutually exclusive spliced exomes within the Drosophila clade shows high numbers of MXE gain and loss events implicating a role of these processes in speciation.
+Abstract: Mutually exclusive splicing is a specific type of alternative splicing, in which neighbouring exons are spliced into the primary transcripts in a mutually exclusive manner.
+Although many genes encoding mutually exclusive spliced exons (MXEs) have been described and analysed in great detail the frequency and distribution of MXEs within a single organism and their evolutionary conservation is unknown.
+Recently, we have developed an algorithm to predict MXEs based on the similarity of MXEs within a cluster.
+Here, we present a genome-wide analysis of MXEs in Drosophila melanogaster at unprecedented depth.
+Support for the predicted MXE candidates was obtained by matching transcriptome data. identifying competing RNA secondary structural elements, and determining evolutionary conservation.
+The genes with MXEs were found to be enriched in transmembrane transporters and ion channel activity, which is consistent with findings in human.
+However, the MXEs appeared independently and in nonhomologous genes.
+This strongly supports the idea that the modulation of ion channel and receptor properties by tandem exon duplication provides a universal benefit.
+Within the Drosophila clade the mutually exclusive spliced exomes show high numbers of MXE gain and loss events implicating a role of these processes in speciation.